Remember Jewish Pavlivka (Poryck)

 PORYCK DURING THE HOLOCAUST

 After September 17, 1939, with the entry of the Red Army into the town following the Ribbentrop-Molotov Pact, Poryck became part of Soviet Ukraine.
 It is estimated that in 1941, after the beginning of the Soviet-German war, the Jewish population reached 3,000 as refugees from Nazi-occupied Poland streamed into the town.
+Specifically, around 1,100 Jews from Bessarabia and Bukovina were displaced to the community of Poryk.

 On September 1, 1942 members of the German Gendarmerie (rural order police), assisted by Ukrainian auxiliary police, burst into the ghetto and shot to death Jewish patients in the hospital and some elderly Jews who were unable to walk.
-The rest (mainly women and children) were taken to the village of Przesławicze, where they were kept in the camp there.
+The rest, mainly women and children, were taken to the village of Przesławicze, where they were kept in the camp there.
 After three days, during which time approximately 300 people died, the remaining Jews were taken from the camp to the Kuczków farmstead, where they were shot to death.

 This murder operation was concluded on September 5, 1942.
 It is estimated that about 2,000 Jews from Poryck and its surroundings were murdered at this time.
 According to one testimony, about 100 Jews who had fled from Poryck at the start of the murder operation were soon recaptured and taken back to town.
 There the Ukrainian police cut off their hands or other parts of their bodies and then burned them alive in the remaining Jewish houses.
+The ghetto was liquidated on March 18, 1944.

 Ukrainians also attempted to force Poles out of the region.
 On July 11, 1943, units of the Ukrainian Insurgent Army murdered Polish inhabitants of the town.
 Most people were killed during a ceremony in a local Roman Catholic church.
 The Ukrainians entered the church and threw grenades at the faithful.
 Then they shot at them with machine guns and finally set fire on the church filled with people.